If you love the outdoors, you should definitely spend a night in one of our cosy shelters.

 he camp site is situated in the middle of the park, close to brown bears, red deer and sea eagles.
 We have put together an exciting visit with both time on your own and with a guide.
 The guide will take you on a guided tour of the park, where you can learn more about all the fascinating animals.

 The shelters are 12,5 m2 each and can normally fit a maximum of 8 people pr. shelter.
-As there is currently a space requirement of 4 m2 per person, only 3 people can be accommodated per shelter.

 The openings face east, and most days the wind will come from west or southwest.